Social engineering is the art of social influence, or the science of influencing individuals, groups, and systems, typically through indirect means.

-Social engineering is simply the use of social psychology, marketing, and other social influence tools to impact behavior and “bypass psychological and physical firewalls”.
-So, in its most mundane sense, it is something simple like a moral boosting speech or advertising.
+From a broad lens, social engineering is simply the use of social psychology, marketing, and other social influence tools to impact behavior and “bypass psychological and physical firewalls”.
+So, in its most mundane sense, it is something simple like a morale boosting speech or advertising.
 The morality of social engineering relies just as much on the morality and transparency of the tactics, as it does the message.

 Terms like social engineering and propaganda get a bad reputation, but they are both simply calculated tactics to influence individual and social behavior.
 In this way, a politician’s speech, or a company’s press release or advert, is a form of social engineering and propaganda.
-Social engineering describes the tactics used, while propaganda describes the ideology behind the content.
+Social engineering describes the tactics used, while propaganda describes a medium used to transfer the ideology behind the content.

 Factoids tagged with "Social Engineering"